ducnh20055/elearning-app-hoc-tieng-trung/README.md

 supabase/functions/          AI chat, scenario generation, transcription, and trial logic supabase/migrations/         PostgreSQL schema and Row Level Security policies utils/                       Supabase client configuration

 ```

-Learning activity follows an offline-first flow:

-1. The app records activity locally under the authenticated user's ID.
-2. Statistics and review state remain available without a network connection.
-3. Pending activity is placed in a local outbox.
-4. The outbox is synchronised to Supabase when the user is signed in and connectivity is available.
-5. Supabase Row Level Security limits records to their owner.

 ## Getting Started